Welcome to today's edition of the Rush 24-7 podcast.

 There's no rescue from this communism that they thought was going to give them happiness.

-So he says, So they began to think how they might raise as much corn as they could and obtain a better crop than they had done, that they might not still languish in this misery.
+So he says, so they began to think how they might raise as much corn as they could and obtain a better crop than they had done, that they might not still languish in this misery.

-At length, after much debate of things, the governor, with the advice of the chiefest amongst them, gave way that they should set corn for every man for his own particular, and in that regard trust to themselves.
+At length, after much debate of things, the governor, with the advice of the chiefest amongst them, gave way that they should set corn for every man for his own particular, and in that regard, trust to themselves, in all other things, to go on in the general way as before.

 Here's how he did it.

-They had very good success, for it made all hands very industrious, so as much more corn was planted than otherwise would have been by any means the governor or any other could use, and it saved him, he's talking about himself, it saved him a great deal of trouble and gave far better content.
+So as much more corn was planted than otherwise would have been by any means the governor or any other could use, and it saved him, he's talking about himself, it saved him a great deal of trouble and gave far better content.

 The women now went willingly into the field, took their little ones with them to set corn, which before would allege weakness and inability, whom to have compelled would have been thought great tyranny and oppression.